scottalmond/EscapeRoom/resources/DESIGN.md

 - Requirement [TIER 2] [Software] [Management] [Hardware]: The cameras, Proctor computer, Wall computer, and Helm computer shall all be connected together in such a way that near-real-time communication (latency shall be no greater than 100 ms) can occur between them, for example through Ethernet communication.

-- Requriement [TIER 1] [Hardware] [Management]: The goal shall be to design the finale stations to be operated without hardware or eletrical failures.
+- Requirement [TIER 1] [Hardware] [Management]: The goal shall be to design the finale stations to be operated without hardware or electrical failures.
 In the case of failures, an easily accessible recovery option shall be available to the proctor.
 	- Implementation [TIER 2] [Hardware]: Electrical joints such as in joysticks and buttons will use heat shrink to strain relief the custom connections and reduce the risk of inadvertent electrical contact.
 	- Implementation [TIER 3] [Hardware]: A manually-accessible power switch(es) shall be available for the Proctor, Wall and Helm computers, but not readily apparent to players.
 This may take the form of a power strip that is only accessible from below a table or behind a wall.
 	- Implementation [TIER 2] [Hardware]: A thematic shroud shall enclose the speakers to protect them from players and hide them from view without degrading audio output.